jorishr/notes-on-typescript/oop_in_typescript/05_encapsulation.md

 - private: property values are only accessible from within the exact same class
 - protected: property values can be accessed through child classes
 - public: other non-related classes can access the property value
-- static: a method that is used as a utiltity function at class level and does not get instanciated on objects created by that class, it cannot reference the this keyword.
+- static: a method that is used as a utility function at class level and does not get instantiated on objects created by that class, it cannot reference the this keyword.

 By default, a property defined in a class is public.
 You can access it easily by typing: `objectFromClass.property1`
 ```ts